-Separate policies after a divorce means you will likely lose certain discounts, such as a multi-car discount.
-But it is also possible for you take advantage of other discounts and insurance plans that were perhaps not available to you before.
+Separate policies after a divorce mean you will likely lose certain discounts, such as a multi-car discount.
+But it is also possible for you to take advantage of other discounts and insurance plans that were perhaps not available to you before.

 One option is raising the deductible on your plan, especially if you drive very little.
-This means your premium will go down since there is higher threshold that must be met before insurance starts paying.
+This means your premium will go down since there is a higher threshold that must be met before your insurance kicks in.

 A related possibility is a low-mileage discount.
-Maybe you will be closer work than before and will be driving less.
-Perhaps you were close to work all along and your spouse had a long commute so the discount did not apply to you.
-Whatever it might be, determine what your mileage will be and make a decision accordingly.
+Maybe you will be closer to work than before and driving less.
+Perhaps you were close to work all along but your spouse had a long commute, so the discount did not apply to you.
+Whatever your situation, determine what your mileage will be and make a decision accordingly.

 It may also be in your interests to change what type of insurance plan you have.
 If your car is paid off, then you may only need liability insurance and not comprehensive coverage.
-This will be a significant savings to you, and it is prudent financially especially if you are on a tight budget.
+This will mean significant savings for you and it is prudent financially, especially if you are on a tight budget.
 Getting the right amount of coverage will ensure you are not overpaying for services you do not need or overlooking your actual needs.

 You should also look into bundling your home and auto insurance.
 This is an especially good option if, for whatever reason, doing so was not possible before.
 If you are living in another home after the divorce, then bundling insurance will result in savings for you.

-In the end, the special discounts which apply to you and the viability of any change in the type of plan you have are going to depend on your particular situation.
-A course of action which makes perfect sense for someone may be unwise in your situation and vice versa.
+In the end, the special discounts that apply to you and the viability of any change in the type of plan you have are going to depend on your particular situation.
+A course of action that makes perfect sense for someone else may be unwise for you and vice versa.
 While you cannot plan for every possibility, there are ways to keep insurance from being a burden after a divorce.